Green Bay Packers vs. San Francisco 49ers NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 - The 49ers have been underdogs by 5 points or more one time this year and have not covered the spread once.

-- San Francisco's games this year have gone over the point total eight times in 17 opportunities (47.1%).
+- San Francisco's games this season have eclipsed the over/under eight times in 17 opportunities (47.1%).

-- San Francisco is 8-3 against the spread and 9-2 overall when the team notches more than 21.8 points.
+- San Francisco is 8-3 against the spread and 9-2 overall in games when it puts up more than 21.8 points.

-- San Francisco is 8-6 against the spread and 9-5 overall when the team churns out over 328.2 yards.
+- In games that San Francisco churns out more than 328.2 yards, the team is 8-6 against the spread and 9-5 overall.

-- The 49ers have turned the ball over 24 times, two fewer times than the Packers have forced turnovers (26).
+- The 49ers have 24 giveaways this season, while the Packers have 26 takeaways.

 Home and road insights

-- The Packers are 5-1 ATS as 5-point favorites or greater at home.
+- At home, the Packers are 5-1 ATS as 5-point favorites or greater.

-- In eight home games this year, Green Bay has hit the over four times.
+- In eight home games this season, Green Bay has gone over the total four times.

-- On the road, San Francisco is 5-4 against the spread, and 6-3 overall.
+- This year on the road, San Francisco is 5-4 against the spread and 6-3 overall.

-- The 49ers have one win ATS (1-1) as 5-point underdogs or more on the road.
+- The 49ers have one win ATS (1-1) away from home as 5-point underdogs or more.

-- In four of nine road games this season, San Francisco has gone over the total.
+- This year, in four of nine road games San Francisco has gone over the total.

 Powered by Data Skrive.